Beatrice Borromeo: Personal life

 Since 2008, Borromeo became increasingly known in the tabloid press as the girlfriend of Pierre Casiraghi, the younger son of Caroline, Princess of Hanover.
 The couple married in a civil ceremony on Saturday, 25 July 2015 in the gardens of the Prince's Palace of Monaco.
-The religious ceremony took place on 1 August 2015 on Isola Bella, one of the Borromean Islands on Lake Maggiore, Italy.
+The religious ceremony took place on 1 August 2015 on Isolino di San Giovanni, one of the Borromean Islands on Lake Maggiore, Italy.
+Pierre and Beatrice's first child, Stefano Ercole Carlo, was born on 28 February 2017.
+Their second child, Francesco Carlo Albert, was born on 21 May 2018.
+Their third child and only daughter, Bianca Caroline Marta, was born on 4 October 2025.

 In November 2015 she was sanctioned Special Envoy for Human Rights for F4D.

 In 2005, she considered herself an "atheist and leftist".

-Pierre and Beatrice's first son, Stefano Ercole Carlo, was born on 28 February 2017.
-Their second son Francesco Carlo Albert was born on 21 May 2018.